boolean-uk/java-data-modelling/README.md

 1. A local candle maker wants to open an online store selling their handmade candles and other artifacts, they need a database system to use as part of this online shop.
 Details of customers need to be stored, products need to be stored and updated, a record of customer orders also needs to be maintained.
 Design the database system for the Candle Shop.

-2. A car hire compnay with multiple locations wants to design an online system that will allow customers to book various cars, on various dates from different locations.
+2. A car hire company with multiple locations wants to design an online system that will allow customers to book various cars, on various dates from different locations.
 Design the database system that would allow them to effectively manage their business.

 3. A University library wishes to implement an online system for borrowing books and other items from the library.
 Each user will be able to borrow up to 6 items at a time.